pmean/build-website/text/01/oddsratio.md

 > situations.
 Part of this is due to the fact that **relative
 > measurements are often counter-intuitive**.
 Consider an interesting
 > case of relative comparison that comes from a puzzle on the Car Talk
 > radio show.
 You have a hundred pound sack of potatoes.
-Let\'s assume
+Let's assume
 > that these potatoes are 99% water.
 That means 99 parts water and 1
 > part potato.
 These are soggier potatoes than I am used to seeing, but
 > it makes the problem more interesting.

 > If you dried out the potatoes completely, they would only weigh one
 > pound.
-But let\'s suppose you only wanted to dry out the potatoes
+But let's suppose you only wanted to dry out the potatoes
 > partially, until they were 98% water.
 How much would they weigh then?

 > The counter-intuitive answer is 50 pounds.
 98% water means 49 parts